ergoplatform/ergodocs/docs/events/ergohack.md

 There are no entry requirements, and all are welcome!
 Even if you have an idea sharing it in the #icubator-form on Discord may pique some interest.

-## Overview
+## Directory

-Click any of the event names below to jump directly to an overview and related resources.
+Click any of the event names below to jump directly to an overview and related resources or browse by project directly below.

 - (Jun 21) [ERGOHACK I: *Hack For Change*](#ergohack-i)
 - (Oct 21) [ERGOHACK II: *Social Transformation*](#ergohack-ii)